 Instead of roasting and grinding chana masala spices, we’re going to do it the easy and effective way: Grind the spices with the aromatics like onions, ginger and garlic and saute them directly for the gravy.

 This saves time and effort without any compromise on taste.

 WHOLE SPICES: Cinnamon, cloves, cardamom, dry red chilli, bay leaf, cumin seeds, coriander seeds, peppercorns and green chilli (optional).

 GROUND SPICES: Chilli powder, coriander powder and turmeric powder- for added flavor.

-Creamy healthy chickpea curry in 30 minutes!
+Creamy South Indian chickpea curry without coconut milk in 30 minutes!
 Dig in with your favorite naan, roti, or rice.